 Inform yourself about any legal issues that may surround your chosen field.
 For example, is the export of the object legal in its country of origin?
 Is the import in your country allowed?
 Do you need a certificate of authenticity or an export/import license?

 Closely related to legal issues concerning illegal trade is a firm provenance.
-Especially when you are looking to build a collection of top-notch objects, that you dream of auctioning off one day, provenance is essential.
+Especially when you are dreaming of auctioning off your collection one day, provenance is essential.
 Please note that archaeological objects, including jewellery, can come from illegal looting of heritage sites and tombs, but also from museum theft.
 Sound documentation is important in all cases: has the object been published for example?
 Are the original invoices of previous sales available?
 Obviously, when you purchase an item in a dusty bazaar or a buzzing souq, there will be no documentation available: from the moment of purchase, keeping track of an item falls to you!
 Learn more about that in the section Managing your Collection.